tadrian/Tips-Trix/README.md

 # Autohotkey

-### Move selected mail to folder name starting with 'a' using CTRL+6
+### HCL Notes - Move selected mail to a folder name starting with 'a' using CTRL+6

 ```
 ^6::